andifalk/cloud-security-workshop/introduction/README.md

 OIDC also offers a standard user info endpoint.
 With this you have the choice to put all information into the ID token or just put some information in the token and ask the user info endpoint for the other user information.

-This way you can avoid overloading your tokens with too much information and mabye running into problems when the maximum of http header size is reached.
+This way you can avoid overloading your tokens with too much information and maybe running into problems when the maximum of http header size is reached.
 And you can avoid privacy issues when transmitting tokens to other parties, that may not be trustworthy.

 ```http request
 GET /userinfo HTTP/1.1